Combating Mood Disorders With Food

 Add More Carbs

 Tryptophan is an amino acid that converts to serotonin, a neurotransmitter thought to influence mood, in the brain.
-It is found mostly in protein sources: turkey, milk, and eggs.
+It is found primarily in protein sources, such as turkey, milk, and eggs.
 It should be noted that tryptophan alone will not raise serotonin levels.
 Eating carbohydrate-rich foods allows tryptophan to enter the brain, which explains why consuming carbs is associated with a calming, relaxing effect.
 Some feel-good food choices include breads, pasta, grains, cereals, fruits, and juices.

 Leafy Greens